Review: Guinness EIS

 Please remember: no investment strategy, no matter how cautious, will eliminate risk.
 All investments can fall as well as rise in value, so you could get back less than you invest.

-£1.25 per £1 invested is the target return (which is not guaranteed); this may seem slightly ambitious for a portfolio that has capital preservation and not growth as the main focus, but the manager is confident it is achievable.
+£1.25 per £1 invested is the target return (which is not guaranteed).
 This is intended to be a four to five-year investment.

-This could be a very diverse portfolio of investments from crematoria to children's facilities to fine wines and abattoir services.
+This could be a very diverse portfolio of investments.
 Therefore, it is quite difficult to assess the individual risks of potential underlying companies.
-One of the bigger risks is simply that this is a relatively new area of investment for Guinness, even though it has been investing in asset-backed EIS for six years now.
+One of the bigger risks is simply that this is a relatively new area of investment for Guinness.
 Consequently, if Guinness fails to raise sufficient capital, investors may end up with a less diversified portfolio of smaller deals.
-That said, asset-backed EIS portfolios have historically been very popular with investors.
-In addition, due to stricter EIS-qualifying rules, we expect to see a reduction in the number of opportunities on offer.
-So the combination of high demand with low supply could well help Guinness achieve its fundraising target.

 The usual risks with unquoted companies apply to this EIS offer.
 For instance, EIS investments are illiquid and capital is at risk.
 Investors should only invest money they can afford to lose.
 The value of tax relief depends on circumstances and tax rules could change.

-There is a 5% initial fee (2% of which is paid by the investee companies) and a 2% annual management fee.
-In addition, there are transaction fees of up to 0.35% and an annual custodian fee of £60.
+There is a 3% initial fee, before Wealth Club saving.
+There is a 2% transaction fee, and a 2% annual management fee.
+In addition, there are other transaction fees of up to 0.35% and an annual custodian fee of £60.
 Finally, there is a performance fee of 20% of any amount returned to investors above £1.

-Guinness has recently realised some early asset-backed renewable energy EIS investments and delivered a return of £1.22 to £1.34 per £1 invested.
-Past performance is not a guide to the future.
-Whilst these were different businesses to the ones being considered for this EIS, they are asset-backed and share some of the same characteristics.
-Guinness has an experienced and well-resourced investment team that should manage the transition to other forms of asset backed investments.
+Guinness has recently successfully realised some early asset-backed renewable energy EIS investments – note past performance is not a guide to the future.
+Whilst these were different businesses to the ones being considered for this EIS, they share some of the same characteristics.
+Guinness has an experienced and well-resourced investment team that should in our view be able to manage the transition to other forms of EIS investments.